 Overview

-Maritime Safety Queensland is excited to announce proposed design for the Inkerman Creek Floating Walkway (Port Alma Road) project.
+Maritime Safety Queensland announced the proposed design for the Inkerman Creek Floating Walkway (Port Alma Road) project in mid-February 2026.
+Community consultation was open from mid-February to mid-March 2026 to gather feedback on the proposed design.

 Construction of the Inkerman Creek boat ramp was completed in mid-2023, following its relocation from the Port Alma Shipping Terminal, providing important access to Inkerman Creek and offshore destinations for local communities and visitors.